 - 1.7.5 When planning long-term pharmacological treatment to prevent relapse, take into account drugs that have been effective during episodes of mania or bipolar depression.
-Discuss with the person whether they prefer to continue this treatment or switch to lithium, and explain that lithium is the most effective long-term treatment for bipolar disorder. - 1.7.6 Offer lithium as a first-line, long-term pharmacological treatment for bipolar disorder and: - if lithium is ineffective, consider adding valproate[v] - if lithium is poorly tolerated, or is not suitable (for example, because the person does not agree to routine blood monitoring), consider valproate or olanzapine[10] instead or, if it has been effective during an episode of mania or bipolar depression, quetiapine.
+Discuss with the person whether they prefer to continue this treatment or switch to lithium, and explain that lithium is the most effective long-term treatment for bipolar disorder. - 1.7.6 Offer lithium as a first-line, long-term pharmacological treatment for bipolar disorder and: - if lithium is ineffective, consider adding valproate [17] - if lithium is poorly tolerated, or is not suitable (for example, because the person does not agree to routine blood monitoring), consider valproate or olanzapine instead or, if it has been effective during an episode of mania or bipolar depression, quetiapine.

-Discuss with the person the possible benefits and risks of each drug for them.
+Discuss with the person the possible benefits and risks of each drug for them, following the recommendations in section 1.10.